Web3DConsortium/X3D-Edit/www.web3d.org/x3d/tools/X3dEdit4.0/X3dEditModuleSuite/README.prerelease.md

 If things don't work "out of the box" for you, here are some further tips.

-If you have an X3D-Edit build installed earlier than 16 December 2022, please reinstall your zip.
+If you have an earlier X3D-Edit build installed earlier, please reinstall your zip.

 NetBeans users troubleshooting certificate permissions can also download and install the following NetBeans plugin which provides end-user more positive control when certificate problems occur (such as automated quarterly updates).